JoelAJ-js/fmproject.com/assets/fonts/README.txt

-Karla Variable Font
+Inter Variable Font
 ===================

-This download contains Karla as both variable fonts and static fonts.
+This download contains Inter as both a variable font and static fonts.

-Karla is a variable font with this axis: wght
+Inter is a variable font with these axes: slnt wght

-This means all the styles are contained in these files:
+This means all the styles are contained in a single file:
-  Karla-VariableFont_wght.ttf
-  Karla-Italic-VariableFont_wght.ttf
+  Inter-VariableFont_slnt,wght.ttf

 If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
-Not all apps support variable fonts, and in those cases you can use the static font files for Karla: static/Karla-ExtraLight.ttf static/Karla-Light.ttf static/Karla-Regular.ttf static/Karla-Medium.ttf static/Karla-SemiBold.ttf static/Karla-Bold.ttf static/Karla-ExtraBold.ttf static/Karla-ExtraLightItalic.ttf static/Karla-LightItalic.ttf static/Karla-Italic.ttf static/Karla-MediumItalic.ttf static/Karla-SemiBoldItalic.ttf static/Karla-BoldItalic.ttf static/Karla-ExtraBoldItalic.ttf
+Not all apps support variable fonts, and in those cases you can use the static font files for Inter: static/Inter-Thin.ttf static/Inter-ExtraLight.ttf static/Inter-Light.ttf static/Inter-Regular.ttf static/Inter-Medium.ttf static/Inter-SemiBold.ttf static/Inter-Bold.ttf static/Inter-ExtraBold.ttf static/Inter-Black.ttf

 Get started
 -----------